darryncampbell/DataWedge-KeyEvent-Options/README.md

 }
 ```

-For each scanned barcode the text is delivered to the application as key presses and the above example will appended  a carriage return whenever it sees the 'Enter' character.
+For each scanned barcode the text is delivered to the application as key presses and the above example will appended a "<BR>" whenever it sees the 'Enter' character.
 The code will appear as follows in Chrome:

 ![Application output](https://raw.githubusercontent.com/darryncampbell/DataWedge-KeyEvent-Options/master/screenshots/app.png)